What is Cremation? How Does Cremation Work?

 Within our facility, deceased are received, identified, and recorded and held in cool storage in a cardboard cremation container.

-The container is placed in one of our two cremation chambers (the retort) and the process can take about 2 to 3 hours at a temperature of 1600 F. When the cremated remains are cooled, they are hand sorted to remove anything not of the body (metal fragments, medical implants, etc.) and processed to a pebble sized consistancy and placed in the urn or container as specified by the family.
+The container is placed in one of our two cremation chambers (the retort) and the process can take about 2 to 3 hours at a temperature of 1600 F. When the cremated remains are cooled, they are hand sorted to remove anything not of the body (metal fragments, medical implants, etc.) and processed to a pebble sized consistency and placed in the urn or container as specified by the family.

 Cremation costs will vary depending upon the wishes of the deceased and family traditions and wishes.
 While it's true that cost is a big factor for many families, it's important to remember that cremation is only one part of providing meaningful end-of-life care for a loved one.
 Coming to terms with the death of a loved one is important and can be achieved with a memorial service.
 Bringing family and friends together provides everyone with the opportunity to share memories and receive support.

 Once the cremation-over-burial decision has been made, all that's required is authorization.
 This is provided by the person who is the legally identified or appointed next-of-kin.
 Once all authorization documents are signed, and service charges are paid; the body can be transported from the place of death to the crematory and the cremation process can take place.
 However, there are some additional things you may wish to consider, such as: